Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 6

 Heat vs. Knicks Betting Trends

-- The Knicks' +240 scoring differential (outscoring opponents by 2.9 points per game) is a result of putting up 116 points per game (11th in NBA) while allowing 113.1 per outing (12th in league).
+- The Knicks are outscoring opponents by 2.9 points per game, with a +240 scoring differential overall.
+They put up 116 points per game (11th in NBA) and give up 113.1 per outing (12th in league).

-- These two teams score 225.5 points per game between them, 18.0 more than this game's over/under.
+- The teams combine to score 225.5 points per game, 18.5 more points than this matchup's total.

-- These two teams allow 222.9 points per game combined, 15.4 more points than the over/under for this contest.
+- These teams allow 222.9 points per game combined, 15.9 more points than the over/under for this contest.

 - Miami has won 30 games against the spread this season, while failing to cover or pushing 52 times.

-- New York has compiled a 45-36-1 record against the spread this season.
+- New York has compiled a 45-36-1 record against the spread this year.

 Heat Player Props